 169 Years of Doylestown Lodge.
 Embossed in the center is a representation of Boaz and Jachin, the pillars which stood in the porch of King Solomon’s temple.
 The pillars are well known Masonic symbols that many believe represent that which one “enters” to begin their Masonic journey.
-The black ribbon represents the darkness left behind in the passage to becoming a more enlightened individual through self-betterment, charity, and fellowship.
+The Latin phrase “Ad Lucem” under the pillars means “Toward Light”.
+The ribbon is black and represents the darkness left behind in the passage to becoming a more enlightened individual through self-betterment, fellowship, and charity.

 168 Years of Doylestown Lodge.
 Embossed in the center is a representation of the Plumb, a well-known Masonic symbol representing “integrity.”
 As a Mason, we are taught to stand tall and walk uprightly before God and Man.
 The ribbon is blue and white, and while the color blue is frequently associated with integrity, the combination of blue and white is also used to promote the ideas of knowledge and charity.